SkylerMime/NinetyNine/README.md

 > pip install -r requirements.txt

-To run the graphical version of the game:
+To run the graphical version of the game, call the module from the NinetyNine directory:

-> python3 ninety_nine/graphical_main_game.py
+> python3 -m ninety_nine.graphical_main_game

-Or the command line version:
+Or call this module for the command line version:

-> python3 ninety_nine/human_ai_main_game.py
+> python3 -m ninety_nine.human_ai_main_game

 To run the testing suite: